FeatureBaseDB/featurebase/docs/api-reference.md

 `GET /status`

-Returns the status of nodes in a Pilosa cluster.
+Returns the status of the cluster.

 ```request
 curl -XGET localhost:10101/status